Mopa-Muro

 Mopa-Muro is a Local Government Area in Kogi State, Nigeria.
 Its headquarters are in the town of Mopa on the A123 highway.

-It has an area of 901 km2 and a population of 44,037 at the 2006 census.
+It has an area of 901 km2 and a population of 59100 at the 2016 census.

 The postal code of the area is 261.

+Climate condition

+Mopa-Muro is located in Kogi’s humid tropical belt and experiences a long wet season with substantial monthly rainfall from April through October and a hot, drier period from November to March.
+Typical annual temperature ranges are warm throughout the year, with high humidity during the rainy months.